-The World Health Organization (WHO) is a specialized agency of the United Nations (UN) that is concerned with international public health.
-It was established on 7 April 1948, with its headquarters in Geneva, Switzerland.
-WHO is a member of the United Nations Development Group.
-Its predecessor, the Health Organization, was an agency of the League of Nations.
+World Health Organization (WHO) is a specialized agency of the United Nations responsible for international public health.
+It is part of the U.N.
+Sustainable Development Group.

 WHO is building a better, healthier future for people all over the world.
 Working with 194 Member States, across six regions, and from more than 150 offices, WHO staff are united in a shared commitment to achieve better health for everyone, everywhere.

 Together we strive to combat diseases – communicable diseases like influenza and HIV, and noncommunicable diseases like cancer and heart disease.

 WHO help mothers and children survive and thrive so they can look forward to a healthy old age.
 We ensure the safety of the air people breathe, the food they eat, the water they drink – and the medicines and vaccines they need.